 found more often in imported cheeses than in U.S. cheeses.
 Listeria is one of the

 few bacteria that grow well in the 40°F (4°C) temperature of a refrigerator.

 Contaminated fruits and vegetables.
 These can carry many organisms and parasites, depending on where they were grown

 and how they were processed.
 Fresh fruits and vegetables may become contaminated with

 Contaminated kitchen gadgets

 Items in the kitchen can be contaminated by contact with contaminated people, foods,

 pets, or other environmental sources.

-is a leading cause of foodborne disease, the CDC says.
+a main cause of foodborne disease.